Gambling Advertising Regulation in Malta

 1Class 1

-Class 1 remote gaming licenses are issued to operators who conduct chance-based games that use random number generation for their outcomes.
-Examples include video slots, casino table games like roulette, lotteries, and scratchcards.
+Class 1 remote gaming licenses are issued to operators that conduct chance-based games that use random number generation to determine their outcomes.
+Examples include video slots, casino table games such as roulette, lotteries, and scratchcards.

 2Class 2

-Class 2 remote gaming licenses are intended for gambling operators who offer bets on singular-event markets, including standard fixed-odds and pool wagering.
+Class 2 remote gaming licenses are intended for gambling operators that offer bets on single-event markets, including standard fixed-odds and pool wagering.

 3Class 3

 Class 3 remote gaming licenses are granted to businesses that organize player-versus-player wagering.
-Such operators do not take part in the risk but rather charge players a commission for their services.
+Such operators do not assume any risk themselves, instead charging players a commission for their services.
 Common examples include betting exchanges and poker rooms.

 4Class 4

-Class 4 remote gaming licenses are intended for software providers looking to supply their products to Malta-licensed gambling operators who hold any of the above-listed permits.
+Class 4 remote gaming licenses are intended for software providers seeking to supply their products to Malta-licensed gambling operators that hold any of the above-listed permits.

 The vast majority of Malta-licensed gambling businesses belong to the remote sector.
-Figures provided by market research portal Statista show the island country was home to 287 online gambling operations in 2019, whereas the number of locally licensed gambling parlors stood at 56 only.
+Figures provided by market research portal Statista show the island country was home to 287 online gambling operations in 2019, whereas the number of locally licensed gambling parlors stood at only 56.

 Number of MGA Gambling Licensees from 2016 to 2019